British Bugs

 The Psylloidea (psyllids) or jumping plant lice are small plant-feeding insects that

-This list has been taken from: Hodkinson, I. D. & White, I. M. 1979.
+This species list has been taken from: Hodkinson, I. D. & White, I. M. 1979.
 Homoptera: Psylloidea.
 Handbooks for the Identification of British Insects, vol. II, part 5 (a).
 Royal Entomological Society of London, London, 98 pp.

 and the taxonomy revised according to: Ossiannilsson, F. 1992.
 The Psylloidea (Homoptera) of Fennoscandia and Denmark.
 Fauna Entomologica Scandinavia, vol. 26.
 E. J. Brill, Leiden, 347 pp.

-Body colouring is often very variable within an individual and within species, with many species changing from green or yellow to red, brown and black over the course of several months.
+Note that body colouring is often very variable within an individual and within species, with many species changing from green or yellow to red, brown and black over the course of several months.
 Wing venation and spinules, together with the genitalia and the genal cones, provide the best identification cues in many cases.

 Go to initialA B C D E F G H I J K L M N O P Q R S T U V W X Y Z